 In addition to the constructability concerns, potential issues with the long-term performance of the seawall alternatives in this remote coastal environment were considered.
 Due to the wave environment and limited amount of sand at the project site, it is possible that remaining sand fronting the seawall alternatives may erode and eventually expose the foundation of the structure.
 The preliminary designs for both seawalls require the structure to be placed on hard substrate which should reduce the risk of toe scour, but exposure of the foundation does increase the likelihood of damage.
-Additionally, it was considered that the success or failure of the seawalls was contingent on the performance of the entire structure since they are designed to function as a single unit.
+Additionally, it was considered that the success or failure of the seawalls was contingent upon the performance of the entire structure since they are designed to function as a single unit.
 The CRM seawall would be comprised of individual stones grouted together and the precast concrete panel seawall consists of individual concrete panels cemented or bolted together.
 Thus, even localized damage could result in failure of the structure.
 In contrast, revetments are designed to absorb wave energy and may experience some shifting and settling of individual units without the integrity of the entire structure being compromised.
 The site visit identified that tribar revetments are a proven technology in American Samoa, with existing structures having little to no damage and requiring minimal maintenance.
 At Ofu Airport specifically, the rock revetment protecting the shoreline on the east side of the runway has also proven to provide sufficient shore protection in this environment since its construction in 1985.
 For these reasons, it was determined that there is a high degree of uncertainty in the long-term performance of the seawall alternatives and should therefore be removed from the array of alternatives.

 Considering both the constructability and performance issues discussed, there is a significant risk that of the seawall alternatives would have a high life cycle cost.
-Especially for the precast concrete seawall, large equipment (i.e. crane to lift/place panels) would need to be mobilized to repair the heavy panels.
+Especially for the precast concrete seawall, large equipment (i.e., crane to lift/place panels) would need to be mobilized to repair the heavy panels.
 Additionally, if a repair were required at the existing east-end revetment at the same time, different types of equipment would be required to repair each project.
 Responsibility for maintenance of the project would be borne by the non-federal sponsor, posing an increased burden on them over the lifetime of the project.

 The outcome of this site visit did not substantially influence the environmental acceptability of the proposed Project.
-All alternatives proposed in the final array are environmentally workable with the application of appropriate avoidance and minimization measures as described in Section 4.
-Any alternative recommended will require compensable mitigation due to effects on nesting sea turtle beach habitat regardless of the final plan selected.
-The tribar revetment is larger, sloping (not vertical) structure, but it still not expected to have impacts on WOTUS or essential fish habitat (EFH) that have otherwise been disclosed and described.
+All alternatives proposed in the final array are environmentally workable with the application of appropriate avoidance and minimization measures as described in 6.9.
+The tribar revetment is larger, sloping (not vertical) structure, but it still is not expected to have impacts on WOTUS or essential fish habitat (EFH) that have otherwise been disclosed and described.
 See Appendix A-3 for a detailed discussion of the benefits and drawbacks of revetments versus seawalls.

-5.5 Plan Selection
+5.4 Plan Selection

-Based on the environmental and cost analyses of the final array of alternatives, Alternative 2: Tribar Revetment is selected as the TSP.
-Alternative 2 was assessed as environmentally acceptable (Table 12) and is the least-cost alternative (Table 13) that meets study objectives.
-Implementation of Alternative 2: Tribar Revetment (\$8.2M) is less than the cost to relocate Ofu Airport (\$91M).
-As it meets all the study objectives described in Section 5.1.1, Alternative 2 was selected as the TSP.
+Based on the comparison of the final array of alternatives, Alternative 2: Tribar Revetment is selected as the Recommended Plan.
+Alternative 2 was assessed as environmentally acceptable (Table 17) and is the least-cost alternative (Table 15) that meets study objectives.
+Implementation of Alternative 2: Tribar Revetment (\$8.7M) is less than the cost to relocate Ofu Airport (\$125M).
+As it meets all the study objectives described in Section 5.1.1, Alternative 2 was selected as the Recommended Plan.

-Section 6 The Tentatively Selected Plan
+Section 6 The Recommended Plan

-This section presents results of the final step of the six-step planning process: Selection of a TSP based upon the comparison of alternative plans.
+This section presents results of the final step of the six-step planning process: Selection of a Recommended Plan based upon the comparison of alternative plans.